An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Experiments

-To further compare the quality of the SISR results from all the different deep learning models, we follow the segmentation evaluation strategy as in the previous work \cite{EGGAN, chen2020mri}.
-Specifically, we use Ants (\url{http://stnava.github.io/ANTs/}), an open-source medical image processing tool, to conduct a fully automatic segmentation on the GT images and all the SISR results.
-Each brain MR image is separated into six regions: CSF, GM, WM, Deep Gray Matter, Brain Stem, and Cerebellum.
-We quantitatively calculate the Dice Similarity Coefficient (Dice) \cite{Dice} and Intersection over Union (IoU) \cite{IoU} between the segmentations on the GT images and the SISR results.

-Figure \ref{figure-ex2} shows the qualitative comparison of the fully automatic segmentation on a representative testing sample (No. \#996782) in GT images and the $2\times$ SISR results of all the compared models.
-Note that Red, Blue, Yellow, Pink, Green and Cyan represent CSF, Gray Matter, Deep Gray Matter, Cerebellum, White Matter, and Brain Stem, respectively.
+Figure \ref{figure-ex2} shows the qualitative results.
+Note that Red, Blue, Yellow, Pink, Green and Cyan represent CSF, Gray Matter (GM), Deep Gray Matter (DGM), Cerebellum, White Matter (WM), and Brain Stem, respectively.
 All three views (Axial view, Sagittal view, and Coronal view) clearly illustrate that compared with the baseline methods, the segmentation results of the ArSSR model are closest to those of the GT image.
-Table \ref{table-ex2} demonstrates the quantitative results of the fully automatic segmentation on the SISR results of all the compared models.
-Except for that when the scale $k=4$, ResCNN \cite{ResCNN} slightly outperforms the ArSSR model on the segmentation region of the While Matter (Dice \cite{Dice}: $0.9317$ vs $0.9284$, IoU \cite{IoU}: $0.8721$ vs $0.8664$), ArSSR achieves the best performance on all segmentation regions for all scales, which is consistent with the above-mentioned qualitative results.
+Table \ref{table-ex2} shows the quantitative results.
+Except for that when the scale $k=4$, ResCNN \cite{ResCNN} slightly outperforms the ArSSR model on the segmentation region of the While Matter (Dice: $0.9317$ vs $0.9284$), our ArSSR model achieves the best performance on all segmentation regions at all up-sampling scales.